The Role of the Dollar in Retirement: Is It Secure?

 Here’s how a weaker dollar could impact your U.S.-based investments.
 Let’s say the U.S. stock or mutual fund you own goes up 5%, but the dollar loses 5% of its value.
 The greenback decline essentially wipes out your stock gain.

-While every Wall Street pro Kiplinger spoke to thinks it is a low probability that the U.S. dollar will lose its status as the world’s reserve currency — due to our markets' superior liquidity (meaning investors can buy and sell assets easily), deeply developed capital markets, and reputation for rule of law — there is a cost to be paid if the U.S.’s reserve currency status is called into question.
+While every Wall Street pro Kiplinger spoke with thinks the probability is low that the dollar will lose its status as the world’s reserve currency — due to our markets' superior liquidity (meaning investors can buy and sell assets easily), deeply developed capital markets and reputation for rule of law — there is a cost to be paid if the U.S.’s reserve currency status is called into question.

 “It means increasing volatility of U.S. asset classes, it means potentially higher inflation, and it means a higher cost of capital for U.S. corporations,” said Helfert.

-It also means that the so-called risk premium (i.e., the extra return an investor expects to receive for taking on a riskier investment compared to a risk-free investment, such as a U.S. Treasury note or bond) will increase.
-“And that lowers the long-term equity returns expected in the U.S., mainly due to higher capital costs.”
+It also means that the so-called risk premium (i.e., the extra return an investor expects to receive for taking on a riskier investment compared with a risk-free investment, such as a U.S. Treasury note or bond) will increase.
+“That lowers the long-term equity returns expected in the U.S., mainly due to higher capital costs.”

 3. Borrowing costs